Alberto-X3/Alberto-X3-V4/DESIGN-GUIDE.md

   4. [code](#4)

 ## 1
-A tuple defining what should be public accessable (at least via wildcard).
+A tuple defining what should be public accessible (at least via wildcard).

 Examples:
 ~~~py